mieko61/botanic-hub-frontend/README.md

 # BOTANIC HUB 🌿 - client

-This responsive app is an informational resource for medicinal herbs and plants.
-It allows users to select a specific health concern and returns a list of plants that could be used as treatment.
+This responsive app was born from my love for tea and interest in natural medicine.
+The idea eventually evolved to focus on plants and their medicinal benefits.
+Thus Botanic Hub is an informational resource for medicinal herbs and plants.
+It allows users to look for a specific health concern and returns a list of plants that could be used as treatment.
+Upon selecting a specific plant, the app renders its description, image, and other health uses.

 ## Server